gregmarine/ByGregMarine.com/Blog/src/2024/12/19_bad-good-and-cherished-moments.md

 I'm glad I wrote [Great Unexpectations](../11/19_great-unexpectations) a month ago.
 That better explains my thoughts on this topic.
 That entry was about expectations...or the unexpected.
 But the principles spelled out apply to moments.

 My cod dinner was lovely.
 I didn't take any photos or post about it.
 But I really enjoyed it.
 I don't always feel the need to share my food experiments.
 Some nights I just want to eat...LOL Tonight was one of those nights.
 I air fried the cod and seasoned it with salt, pepper, garlic powder, onion powder, and cayenne pepper.
 I poured a little garlic rice vinegar over it after it was done cooking.
-I used the same seasonings for the veggie friend rice.
+I used the same seasonings for the veggie fried rice.
 But instead of the garlic rice vinegar, I used coco aminos.
 I crowned both with the kraut...hehehe

+## 10:10pm

+This week's Bible study has been thought provoking and eye opening.
+I sure hope I'm capturing my thoughts well in words with my notes.
+Unfortunately, we won't have the opportunity to discuss our notes in person this week.
+My surprise trip to Indiana prevents us from having our call.
+That's okay, though.
+Prior to our devotional time in LA in July, we never discussed our notes in person...LOL Having these occasional times when we can't now will be fine.
+We can still ask each other questions through text and email if we have any.
+The sad part is missing how much we love doing these together.
+Well, spiritually speaking, we are still doing it together.
+We always have been.
+That's what makes it okay.

+Ooh!
+My *Bible in a Year* plan is almost complete.
+That finish line is just ahead...hehehe With it being Leap Year, I'll actually be finished on the 30th.
+This has been quite the journey this year.
+I'm so glad I did it and that I'll have actually read the entire Bible this year.